gumilevskij/Framework/joss_submission/paper.md

 # Acknowledgements

-Authors would like to thank Doug Laxton for initiating this project, Farias Aquiles for his guidance and support, and Kadir Tanyeri for his valuable comments.
+Authors would like to thank Douglas Laxton for initiating this project, Farias Aquiles for his guidance and support, and Kadir Tanyeri for his valuable comments.

 # References